pachy0186-ai/realvibeai-realty/README.md

 For questions about this codebase, contact @pachy0186-ai.

-For business inquiries and support, email: realvibeairealty@gmail.com
+For business inquiries and support, email: realvibeairealty@gmail.com# RealVibeAI Realty - Last updated: Fri Sep 26 11:12:54 EDT 2025